 Age is the most significant risk factor for prostate cancer.
 Your risk increases as you get older.
-Prostate cancer is quite rare in men under 50.
 Only 1 out of every 100 (1%) of cases diagnosed in Ireland are diagnosed in men under 50.
 In old age, up to 8 out of 10 men (80%) have prostate cancer cells in the prostate but in some men they don’t cause any problems.

 Prostate cancer seems to run in some families.
-Generally speaking, if you have a father or brother diagnosed with prostate cancer you are 2 to 3 times more likely to get prostate cancer yourself, compared to the average man.
+Generally speaking, if you have a father or brother diagnosed with prostate cancer you are 2.5 times more likely to get prostate cancer yourself, compared to the average man.

 The age that your relative is diagnosed with prostate cancer may also be a factor.
 If they were diagnosed before the age of 60, this increases your risk by slightly more than if they were diagnosed after the age of 60.
 If you have more than one first degree relative (father or brothers) diagnosed with prostate cancer (at any age) your risk is about 4 times that of the general population.

 Because prostate cancer seems to run in families, it suggests that in some cases there may be an inherited or genetic factor.
 It could be a sign that you have an inherited faulty gene in the family if

 - You have a relative who was young when they were diagnosed with prostate cancer

 - Or if your father, brother or uncle has been diagnosed with prostate cancer

 The younger the age at diagnosis, the more likely it is that an inherited faulty gene is the cause.
 Remember that for there to be a faulty gene at work, the affected relatives have to come from the same side of your family (your mother’s side or your father’s side).